AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilesrccmyk.md

 ## Default {#section-11f6239e0dd14827abf4a95c1b30161c}

 Inherited from `default::IccProfileSrcCmyk` if not defined or if empty.
-If `attribute::IccProfileSrcCmyk` does not resolve to a valid profile, `attribute::IccProfileCmyk` will be used instead.
+If `attribute::IccProfileSrcCmyk` does not resolve to a valid profile, `attribute::IccProfileCmyk` is used instead.

 ## See also {#section-88adddd70265459a9a5d2f50829a4ba7}